kerosario/Keira_Rosario_Portfolio/README.md

 ![image](https://github.com/user-attachments/assets/634df3e0-f225-4f90-a612-7f0f19e4eb92)

 ***
-#### Personality Quiz
+#### Personality Quiz:
-##### This quiz was created on Python and involves a series of ten questions which tell you what type of flower your personality best matches
+This quiz was created on Python and involves a series of ten questions which tell you what type of flower your personality best matches
  - [insert project 2 screenshot here]
  I came up with the personality quiz project to create a series of questions that would answer which type of flower you are.
 Although this is not specifically a problem that needs to be solved, it can be altered to gather data for other purposes.